poojaprabakaran/Telecom-customer-churn-visualization/README.md

 Insight:
 The highest revenue is secured through long-term (Two year) contracts.
 Revenue is heavily concentrated among customers using high-bandwidth services like Fiber optic and those utilizing electronic or automatic payment methods, suggesting these segments are key drivers of the company's Total Charges.

-Insight:
-Customers with shorter tenure and higher monthly bills are more likely to churn.
-Long-term contract holders exhibit stronger retention and lower churn rates.

 Key Insights Summary